roylouislgarcia/roylouislgarcia.github.io/about.md

 ---

-This blog contains some of my raw thoughts and projects relating to things I am passionate about.
+This blog contains some of my raw thoughts and projects relating to topics I am passionate about.

 Topics include:
   * Administration